chfoo/tppocr/README.md

 You can do this by editing your shell profile or by prefixing `PATH=$PATH:~/.local/bin:~/bin/` to commands.

 For Twitch streams, Livestreamer will require an Client-ID or OAUTH token.
 OAUTH token can be [specified in the config file](http://docs.livestreamer.io/twitch_oauth.html).
-You can [generate your own token here](https://twitchapps.com/tmi/).
+You can generate one using `livestreamer --twitch-oauth-authenticate`.
 (Keep your token secret!)

 Ensure Redis is not exposed to the internet by checking `/etc/redis/6379.conf`.
 By default on Debian/Ubuntu, it uses `bind 127.0.0.1`.